 My eyes snapped wide open at 4.30 this morning, glinting with psychedelic images of motherhood and fish curry.
 Not because I had dreamt of eating fish curry since I happen to be a vegetarian and the type that does-not-eat-chicken-and-meat-and-also-no-fish-type at that.
-The fish curry, not just any fish curry but the one served at dinner the previous night, and more specifically, the one with the many tiny bones, a fact my husband had commented upon when a few had managed to lodge themselves in his teeth.
-We had eaten early, as was routine for a weekday, by the time our daughter got back home from work.
-So, post a quick chat to fill us in on her day, she carried her dinner, the aforementioned fish curry, and rice, to her bedroom upstairs.
-Some twenty or so minutes later, I closed up for the night and at some point of time, drifted off to the promised blissful sleep on the newly purchased orthopedic memory foam mattress, as per the company’s adverts that had prompted us to buy it.
+The fish curry in my dream was not just any fish curry.
+It was the one served at dinner the previous night, and more specifically, it was the one with the many tiny bones, a fact my husband had discovered when a few had managed to lodge themselves in his teeth.
+As it transpired, we had eaten by the time our daughter got back home from work.
+So, post a quick chat to fill us in on her day, she carried her dinner, the aforementioned fish curry and rice, to her bedroom upstairs.
+I closed up for the night, and at some point of time, drifted off to the promised “blissful sleep” on the recently purchased orthopedic memory foam mattress that the company’s adverts had prompted us to buy.

-Now, I’m not so sure their claims can be validated because nearing dawn, disturbing visuals of the fish curry and its many tiny bones woke me up, closely followed by a more pressing worry.
-Had my daughter watched out for the fish bones when eating, and more urgently, was she ok?
-I fumbled for my phone on the bedside table to check for the time of her last seen status on Whatsapp, only to realise she hadn’t enabled the feature.
-So, there was no comfort to be drawn from that either.
-I told myself I was just being foolishly paranoid and obviously, all was well and my daughter was safely sleeping in bed, and that it wouldn’t be such a bad idea to try and do the same myself.
+I’m not sure though that their claims can be validated, because nearing dawn, disturbing visuals of the fish curry and its many tiny bones woke me up.
+It was closely followed by a more pressing worry.
+Had my daughter watched out for the fish bones while eating, and more urgently, was she ok?
+I fumbled for my phone on the bedside table to check for the time of her last seen status on Whatsapp, only to realise that she hadn’t enabled the feature.
+So, I told myself that I was just being paranoid and obviously, all was well and my daughter was safely sleeping in bed, and that it wouldn’t be such a bad idea to try and do the same myself.

 Ridiculous, the kind of things my mind thinks up, I chided myself as I got back into bed.
-I was wide awake and coming down pretty hard on myself for being so foolish when I remembered the wise words of a kind monk I had met many years ago.
+I was wide awake and coming down pretty hard on myself for being so foolish when I remembered the wise words of a kind monk I met many years ago.
 I had told him about my unsuccessful forays into the world of meditation and how every time I closed my eyes, I was unable to still my thoughts long enough to get into a meditative state.
-And even though it was peaceful and quiet around me, my thoughts were neither very peaceful nor ever quiet.
-In fact, it felt akin to watching a movie with subtitles, whereupon seeing dawn breaking over the mountains, subtitles would start appearing on the screen in tandem with the sunrise.
-The monk smiled, listened to me patiently, and said, “You are a mother, and it comes with being a mother that no matter what you are doing, at a subconscious level you are always thinking about your children.
+And how even though it was peaceful and quiet around me, my thoughts were neither very peaceful nor ever quiet.
+The monk had smiled, listened to me patiently, and said, “You are a mother, and it comes with being a mother that no matter what you are doing, at a subconscious level you are always thinking about your children.
 So, don’t expect a state of complete stillness in your thoughts ever, just learn to work with the calmest you can feel.”

-It’s only now I understand what he had meant, that it’s fine to over-think and over-worry and over-love because all that comes with the territory of being a Mom.
-Also, be fairly warned and know that it comes without any expiry date.
-Starting from the day your kids are born until after your last breath, ‘Being mommy’ is going to come first, always and every time, just like it did with the fish curry.
+It’s only now I understand what he meant, that it’s fine to over-think and over-worry and over-love because it all comes with the territory of being a Mom.
+Also, know that it comes without an expiry date, because starting from the day your kids are born until after your last breath, “being mommy” is going to come first, always and every time, just like it did with the fish curry.
 I like what Elizabeth Stone says about being a parent, “Making a decision to have a child – it is momentous.
 It is to decide forever to have your heart go walking around outside your body”.
 I for one am absolutely convinced that Mommy vows must be taken way more seriously than any marriage vows, for motherhood is not by any to be entered into unadvisedly or lightly, but reverently, discreetly, advisedly, soberly, and in the fear of God.
+Amen.

 Photo by Micah Hallahan on Unsplash